Stacks Image 5

 Skweez The Weezle is piper David Lanigan.
 He'll be playing high energy Celtic music on Scottish Lowland bagpipes, smallpipes, and whistles.

-David's current repertoire includes traditional and original Celtic tunes from Highland and Lowland Scotland, Ireland, Cape Breton Island, Brittany, Wales, and the USA.
+David's current repertoire includes traditional and original Celtic tunes from Highland and Lowland Scotland, Ireland, Cape Breton Island, Brittany, Wales, Canada, and the USA.

 Since his first piping performance in 1985, David has kept a busy schedule performing solo and in bands throughout Washington, Oregon, Idaho, and Montana at festivals, Highland games, renaissance faires, concerts, coffeehouses, wineries, book-stores, universities, weddings, receptions, and private parties.